muriarty1893/rag-tutorial-v2/README.md

   - Extracts text content from PDF files.
 - **Recursive Character Text Splitter**:
   - Splits large text into manageable chunks for better search and retrieval.
+- **External File Format Support**:
+  - Plans for future support for additional file types such as DOCX, TXT, and HTML.

 ### **Web Interface**
 - **NiceGUI**:
   - A Python-based framework for creating modern web interfaces.
   - Implements real-time user interaction with AI.
+- **Real-Time Conversation Handling**:
+  - The web interface is optimized to handle live interactions, offering seamless conversation flow.

 ### **Other Utilities**
 - **Argparse**: